Mount Rose Wilderness Area

 Elevation: 6,200′ to 8,300′

 Whites & Thomas Creek Canyons

 Trails, including the Dry Pond Trail, are available in two canyons.
-Both canyon trails access the Mt.
+Both canyon trails access Mt.
 Rose Wilderness.
-Two new trails and trailheads were constructed at Whites and Thomas Creek canyons.
-The new Dry Pond Trail connects the two canyons and provides outstanding views of Reno, Washoe Valley and Mount Rose.
+Two trails and trailheads were recently constructed at Whites and Thomas Creek canyons.
+The new Pond Trail connects the two canyons and provides outstanding views of Reno, Washoe Valley, and Mount Rose.
 Hikers flock to Thomas Creek, where they find a rolling stream slicing through a scenic, aspen-filled canyon.
 The autumn colors are magnificent.
 In the spring, the meadow is carpeted with wildflowers.